artcom/watchdog/README.md

 3. Udpcontrol interface for status and controlling of computer and application

 All optional nodes are obsolete, the functionality will be disabled.
-The notation ${env_var} will evaluate the environment variable 'env_var' into the string, and is used in heartbeat_file definition, application binary,arguments and working directory.
+The notation `${env_var}` will evaluate the environment variable and is used in heartbeat_file definition, application binary, arguments and working directory.

 The feature set in Detail: